Career Timeline of Elissa Slotkin: Major Achievements and Milestones

 In 2018, Elissa Slotkin was elected to the U.S. House of Representatives, representing Michigan's 8th congressional district.

-In 2019, Elissa Slotkin was elected to the United States House of Representatives, representing Michigan's 8th congressional district.
+In 2019, Elissa Slotkin began serving in the United States House of Representatives.

-During the COVID-19 pandemic in the United States, Slotkin supported the bipartisan CARES Act relief package, which passed in March 2020.
+During the COVID-19 pandemic, in March 2020, Elissa Slotkin supported the bipartisan CARES Act relief package.

 In May 2020, Elissa Slotkin voted for the HEROES Act, a $3 trillion stimulus package.

-During her 2020 campaign, Slotkin expressed support for the Affordable Care Act.
-She said the protection of health care coverage for people with preexisting conditions was the most important issue in her district.
-She also supports allowing Medicare to negotiate with pharmaceutical companies for lower drug prices for those it insures.
+During her 2020 campaign, Slotkin stated that protecting healthcare coverage for people with preexisting conditions was the most important issue in her district.
+She supports allowing Medicare to negotiate with pharmaceutical companies for lower drug prices for those it insures.

 2020: Voted against student loan debt relief amendment

-November 2021: Voted for Build Back Better Act
+November 2021: Voted for the Build Back Better Act

 In November 2021, Elissa Slotkin voted for the Build Back Better Act.